 Property tax revenues are recognized when they become available.
 In this case, available means when due, or past due and receivable within the current period and collected within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 Such time thereafter shall not exceed 60 days.
 Tax collections expected to be received subsequent to the 60-day availability period are reported as deferred inflows of resources.
+The District has made no such accrual for the year ended September 30, 2017.
 All other revenues of the District are recorded on the accrual basis in all funds.

-The District reports deferred inflows of resources on its combined balance sheet.
+The District reports deferred inflows of resources on its balance sheet.
 Deferred inflows arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
-In subsequent periods, when revenue recognition criteria are met, the balance for deferred inflows is removed from the combined balance sheet and revenue is recognized.
+In subsequent periods, when revenue recognition criteria are met, the balance for deferred inflows is removed from the balance sheet and revenue is recognized.